PlatformOfTrust/docs/raml2markdown/slate/index.md

 ---

 # Platform of Trust API Documentation

 ## What is Platform of Trust?

+> Some instructions and tips to make your life easier (and less support requests to us):

+> - Endpoints related code examples are constructed against **SANDBOX environment `https://api-sandbox.oftrust.net/`**.

+> - In **PRODUCTION** use, change domain in api endpoints to `https://api.oftrust.net/`

+> If you found a bug or missing information in the documentation, contact us at dev@oftrust.net or create an [issue in Github](https://github.com/PlatformOfTrust/docs/issues/new).

-Communally built Platform of Trust provides a trustworthy and easy-to-use surrounding where you can utilize a vast data pool and develop everyday services for your customers with the help from the developer community and without a need for pricey and time-consuming integrations.
+Communally built Platform of Trust provides a trustworthy and easy-to-use surrounding where you can utilize a vast data pool and develop everyday services for your` customers with the help from the developer community and without a need for pricey and time-consuming integrations.
+``
 Platform of Trust has Finnish origins, but it’s built to expand globally through the network of built environment innovation hubs.

 **Developer Portal**